senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/04-install-apex-application-idcs/04-install-apex-application-idcs.md

     **Summary**

-    You have now successfully setup the RFP Response Management Application for the RFP Application and User Flow.
+    You have now successfully Installed the RFP Response Management Application for the RFP Application.

 You are now ready to **proceed to the next lab**.